taschetto/artificialIntelligence/searchAssignment/HyrulesMazePackage/readme.txt

  *  friends) and attribute them by name.
  **********************************************************************/

+None.

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/

+The algorithm from AIMA's book has the current statement:

+  ...
+  else if child is in frontier with highter PATH-COST then
+    replace that frontier node with child

+However, frontier is a Priority Queue.
+And a queue, by design, doesn't provide random access to its elements - it only pops from the queue's HEAD and pushes to the queue's TAIL.
+That being said, it is not possible to replace the node with a new one.

+To work around this limitation, I've made a change to the algorithm.

+  When a parent node is expanded to a child that has already been explo- red, skip the child.
+Otherwise, add child to frontier.

 /**********************************************************************
  *  List any other comments here.
 Feel free to provide any feedback